 All degree programs in Family and Consumer Sciences are accredited by the American Association of Family and Consumer Sciences.

-Electronics and Industrial Engineering Technology degree programs are accredited by the Engineering Technology Accreditation Commission of ABET.
-The baccalaureate degree program in Computer Information Systems is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
+Electronics and Industrial Engineering Technology baccalaureate degree programs are accredited by the Engineering Technology Accreditation Commission of ABET.

 The Social Work program is accredited at the bachelor's level by the Council on Social Work Education.